 Apart from being an introduction to the updated links section at www.oontz.ru, this is the illustration of how technology, sound and global events blend together.
 There is a link to the Amsterdam cam – home of the second best football team in the world as you already know (the football fever is as pushy as the vuvuzelas sound, you can’t miss the news even if you’d like to).

 Watching the final game and listening to the live stream at the same time is a thrilling experience even for a non-fan.
 But first let’s press the imaginary rewind button and hear what was happening a few hours prior to the game.

 Hear the yelling, the trams and the vuvuzelas.
 A game is to begin soon and if the only knew…

 Footbal fans in Russia utilize the same rhythmic pattern to cheer themselves up known as “Spaar-tak-cham-pea-on” chant:

 As the game begins the streets get empty but the silence was broken by a company of men singing… They did sing, eh?

 And this is what Amsterdam sounded like on the night after the game as the Dutch team lost 1-0 in extra time to Spain:

 So let me point out to the wonderful phenomenon of live audio travel cams.
 It is way beyond the pre-recorded sound in terms of ‘being there’ effect – think of it as canned vs. fresh – an unconventional way for some sound hunters to get inspired too.

-Sounds courtesy of Terena Association and the good people of Amsterdam.
+Sounds/Images courtesy of Terena Association and the good people of Amsterdam.

 Recorded July 11th, 2010